Fulfil the potential of your returning talent

-Organisations are increasingly aware that improving how they support women returning to work after maternity has to be a priority.
-Gender pay gap reporting has highlighted that the maternity transition is a pivotal time in women's lives when they dip out of the workforce and their careers stall.
+Forward thinking organisations know that helping women make a successful return to work after maternity has to be a priority.
+The maternity transition is a crunch time in women's lives when their careers are put at risk, with many dipping out of the workforce or finding their career development stalls.

-This weakens the female talent pipeline and is a significant contributor to the low numbers of women in senior roles and the gender pay gap.
+This weakens the female talent pipeline.
+It is a significant contributor to the low numbers of women in senior roles and the gender pay gap.
 Helping women through the maternity transition, so they return engaged, positive and able to keep up career momentum brings significant benefits to organisations:

 Prevents skills gaps

 To discuss a bespoke solution for your organisation, please email to arrange a free consultation

 Research shows that supporting women through the maternity transition is an effective way to retain and continue to develop female colleagues in your organisation, so you keep your talent in your business.
 Giving women maternity coaching impacts positively in so many ways - saving on recruitment costs, and building a female talent pipeline that will ensure your organisation increases its gender diversity at senior levels and closes that gender pay gap.
 It also prevents you using valuable talent to your competitors.

 "Emma really helps me with momentum.
 The sessions are really useful and productive and I've had some key revelations about how I am behaving – and procrastinating about work"